You’ll love these art history prompts to use in your art journal!

 8. Draw or collage vintage typography and design elements.

-These typography and design elements make wonderful illustration inspiration.
-They can also be printed then added as mixed media or collage elements in your art journal pages however you like.
+These typography and design elements make wonderful illustration inspiration which is why I chose them as art history prompts.
+They can also be printed and then added as mixed media or collage elements in your art journal pages however you like.

 Find these images to download at rawpixel.com and search for “Hermann Esser” (He is the artistic genius behind these lovely illustrations.
 One of many artists I never heard mentioned in art history class.)